primouomo123/standard-hooks-technical-lesson/README.md

 ✅ Test It:

--   Click the "Toggle Theme" button---the theme should change dynamically.
+-   Click the "Toggle Theme" button---the current theme should change dynamically(this won't change the theme color yet just the word).

 ### Step 7: Modify App.jsx to Apply Theme Dynamically